“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 untouched, unloved, an isolated island.
 And the chasm was getting greater.

-from public school to a private Catholic school.
 I spent most of my time either

 alone in the basement boxing gym or engaging in fights with bets against other